skykui/skykui.github.io/source/_posts/gitalk-config-error.md

 Issue
 --------------
-When configurating this blog's comment function, a error shows up.
+When configurating this blog's comment function, an error shows up.
 > Error message:
 > "Error: u.concat(...).join is not a function"